Christian Unity

 John 17 reveals why Christian unity is not a sentimental ideal, but a foundational command of Christ tied directly to evangelism, credibility, and the future of the Church.
 Drawing on Scripture, history, and real-world experience across Orthodox, Roman Catholic, and Protestant communities, this episode provides practical steps and challenges “Denominational Discipleship” and calls believers to become “Oneness in Christ Disciples” — living witnesses to the unity Jesus prayed for: “that they all may be one… so that the world may believe.”
 (John 17:21).
 This may not be easy to hear, but it is necessary listening.

 Have you ever looked at the divided landscape of Christianity—with over 45,000 denominations worldwide—and thought, “There is no way this is what Jesus had in mind for His church”?
 This Podcast discusses: 1.
 The OIC Promise (what OIC means), 2.
-Scaffold vs Building Foundation (how we traded sacramental essence for temporary jurisdicitonal boundries), 3.
+Scaffold vs Building Foundation (how we traded sacramental essence for temporary jurisdicitonal boundaries), 3.
 The Danger of Tribalism (including ethnophyletism and denominational tribalism, 4.
 A New Way Forward (from DD to OICD), 5.
 A Roadmap (Concrete, realistic steps back to visible oneness for Orthodox, Catholic, and Protestant believers in America today).
 Save the Date: Listen all the way to the end for an exclusive invitation to the Oneness In Christ Summit happening on November 7 in Washington, D.C.!

 What if the real reason Christians are divided… isn’t theology?
 Dive deep into the hidden psychology behind denominational division and why we instinctively defend our own tradition while distancing ourselves from other Christians.
 Blending empirical research, real parish experience, and solid Christian theology, this Episode 12 reveals a hard truth: many of our divisions are not driven by doctrine, but by identity.